Using DirectQuery in Power BI

 In short, the best practice for using import versus DirectQuery is the following:

 - You should import data to Power BI wherever possible.
-This takes advantage of the high performance query engine of Power BI, and provides a highly interactive and fully featured experience over your data.
+Import takes advantage of the high-performance query engine of Power BI, and provides a highly interactive and fully featured experience over your data.

 - If your goals can't be met by importing data, then consider using DirectQuery.
 For example, if the data is changing frequently and reports must reflect the latest data, DirectQuery may be best.
 However, using DirectQuery is generally only feasible when the underlying data source can provide interactive queries (less than 5 seconds) for the typical aggregate query, and is able to handle the query load that will be generated.
-Additionally, the list of limitations that accompany use of DirectQuery should be considered carefully, to ensure your goals can still be met.
+Additionally, the list of limitations that accompany use of DirectQuery should be considered carefully.

 The set of capabilities offered by Power BI for both connectivity modes – import and DirectQuery - will evolve over time.
 This will include providing more flexibility when using imported data, such that import can be used in more cases, as well as eliminating some of the drawbacks of using DirectQuery.
 Regardless of improvements, when using DirectQuery the performance of the underlying data source will always remain a major consideration.
 If that underlying data source is slow, then using DirectQuery for that source will remain unfeasible.